TheArturthur/CoppermindScraper/Cosmere/Nightwatcher.md

 4 Known Visitors
+5 Trivia
-5 Notes
+6 Notes

 ## Appearance and Personality
  by  Dejan Delic
 For more images, see [[Nightwatcher/Gallery\|/Gallery]].
-The Nightwatcher manifests in the Physical Realm as dark green and vaguely person shaped.
+The Nightwatcher manifests in the Physical Realm as a dark green mist shaped vaguely like a person.
 Described as crawling on the ground with too-long arms reaching out and pulling her along as she floats above the ground.
 She appears to leave a trail of her essence behind her, like a river of twisting vapor curling through the trees.
 The only part of her that has any detail is her smooth distinctly feminine face with silken black eyes.
 She seems to be able to create extra limbs like smaller hands to interact with people.
 Cultivation made the Nightwatcher in such a way that she is not shaped by people's perception or belief of her, unlike most spren.
 This is why she behaves less human.
+She is sometimes mistakenly conflated with the [[Chemoarish\|Chemoarish]], an [[Unmade\|Unmade]].

 ## Origin
 Called "child" by [[Cultivation\|Cultivation]], it is likely that the Nightwatcher was created by [[Cultivation\|Cultivation]] for a specific purpose from a different spren much like the [[Stormfather\|Stormfather]] was by [[Honor\|Honor]].
 The Nightwatcher is implied to be one of three [[Spren\|spren]] on [[Roshar\|Roshar]] that are [[Cognitive Shadow\|shadows of a god]].